adderbyte/covid_19_response/Covid19TwitterFeeds/Readme.md

 ##### Methodologies
 -------------------------------------
 Uses [twintproject](https://github.com/twintproject/twint) for collecting covid-19 related tweets for each month for a specific year.
-Tweets folder are grouped according to year.
+Tweets folders are grouped according to year.

 ---------------------------------------